I'm going to have to do one more thing to find out.

 Because it makes my point.

-Any campaign that needs women to win would have to break the eighty-eight-year record of women failing to produce election results that men oppose.
+Any campaign that needs women to win would have to break the 88-year record of women failing to produce election results that men oppose.

-To this day, even as my DC area correspondents seem to confirm women just aren't as interested in politics as men are.
+To this day, even as my D.C. area correspondents seem to confirm, women just aren't as interested in politics as men are.

-Two million more men than women read either Time or Newsweek, more men listen at radio news and talk radio, read the paper, and get news online.
+More men listen to radio news and talk radio, read a paper, and get news online.

 Only broadcast television news plays to more women than men, and a lot of that is TV news magazines and morning shows.